sarahc360/BST260FinalProject/README.md

 ### Data

-We used publicly available data from the Organization for Economic Co-operation and Development (OECD)  (https://stats.oecd.org/index.aspx?queryid=54757) in our analyses.
+We used publicly available data from the Organization for Economic Co-operation and Development [OECDdata](https://stats.oecd.org/index.aspx?queryid=54757) in our analyses.
 These data include country-level measurements collected annually (and, in some cases, quarterly) on a number of variables ranging from “time spent in unpaid work” to “female share of seats on boards of the largest publicly listed companies”.
 (An exhaustive list of variables used can be found below).
 Queries for variables of interest were selected for on the OECD website in addition to variable measurements for time (1970-present, including some years divided out quarterly), sex (male, female), and age (categories: total, 15+, 55+, 15-24, 15-64, 25-64, and 55-64).
 The final query was downloaded as comma separated value files (.csv files) and read into R Studio resulting in a single, long-format dataframe.
 Duplicate variables were dropped, and an OECD country label was added as a separate variable to the dataframe.
 This allowed us to analyze results only within OECD countries and to compare OECD countries against non-OECD countries.
 By design, further analysis on this dataframe required individuals to filter by variables of interest and convert data to wide format prior to running analyses.

 #### Variables